Why We Serve

 Our Mission and Vision shared, it is enforced by these Values, concepts that form the foundation of our march onward into the ides of darkness as an artist commune and small art studio.
 We wade through these dark waters, held aloft by the people around who support us, and these ideals.

-Imagination - Foster imagination through wonder and awe.
+• Imagination - Foster imagination through seeking awe.

-Inclusivity - Include historically marginalized voices with diversity & equity.
+• Inclusivity - Support historically marginalized voices with diversity & equity.

 Diversity Vow & Safety in Stories